Jacobhhy/Semantic-and-NLP-analysis-/doc/README.md

-# Project 2: Shiny App Development
+# ADS Project 1:  R Notebook on the history of philosophy

 ### Doc folder

 The doc directory contains the report or presentation files.
-In this instance screenshots of the app which can be found on the [this link](https://nyc-restaurants.shinyapps.io/inspections/).